Employment Opportunities

 Necropsy Technician

-Provide support to veterinary pathologists and poultry veterinarians during post‑mortem examinations.
-Duties include active participation in necropsy procedures for a wide range of animal species (mammalian, avian, reptile, etc.) and maintaining necropsy laboratory facilities and equipment in a clean, organized, and ready‑to‑use condition.
-This position requires regular communication and coordination with pathology faculty, veterinary prosector, sample receiving staff, case submitters, and other laboratory personnel.
+Provide support to veterinary pathologists, residents, and students during post mortem examinations.
+Duties include active participation in necropsy procedures for a wide range of animal species (mammalian, avian, reptile, etc.) and maintaining necropsy laboratory facilities and equipment in a clean, organized, and ready to use condition.
+This position requires regular communication and coordination with pathology faculty, other necropsy staff, sample receiving staff, case submitters, and other laboratory personnel.

 Resident